-A new study in Science Robotics shows just how easily children can be influenced by the peer pressure of a robot.
+A study in Science Robotics shows just how easily children can be influenced by the peer pressure of a robot.
 Children did whatever the robot told them, even if it obviously didn’t make sense or pointed towards danger.

 If you are old enough, you’ll remember the cuddly, and very creepy, Teddy Ruxpin who told stories.
 In this commercial, Teddy instantly captivates the class and has them mindlessly nodding along to him.

-Science fiction author Harry Harrison has also written about this phenomenon in his short story "I Always Do What Teddy Says" (first published in the June 1965 issue of Ellery Queen's Mystery Magazine).
+Science fiction author Harry Harrison wrote about this phenomenon in his short story "I Always Do What Teddy Says" (first published in the June 1965 issue of Ellery Queen's Mystery Magazine).
 The basis of the story is that teddy bears are given to every child in a pacifist version of Earth.
 The toys are responsible for raising/brainwashing children to unflinchingly obey them.
-The trope of the toy hiding something that may harm us has been around for generations, and yet we have few safeguards in place when it comes to our propensity to illogically trust robots.
+The trope of the toy hiding something that may harm us has been around for generations, yet we have few safeguards in place when it comes to our propensity to illogically trust robots.